Friday, January 12, 2018

 who lives and reigns with You and the Holy Spirit,

 2) Gospel Reading - Mark 2,1-12

-• In Mark 1, 1-15, Mark shows how the Good News of God should be prepared and spread.
-In Mark 1, 16-45, he indicates which is the objective of the Good News and which is the mission of the community.
-Now, in Mk 2, 1 to 3, 6 there is the effect of the proclamation of the Good News.
-A community faithful to the Gospel lives values which are in contrast with the interests of the society which surrounds it.
-This is why one of the effects of the proclamation of the Good News, is the conflict with those who defend the interests of society.
+• In Mark 1:1-15, Mark shows how the Good News of God should be prepared and spread.
+In Mark 1:16-45, he describes the objective of the Good News and the mission of the community.
+Now, in Mk 2:1 to 3, 6 there is the effect of the proclamation of the Good News.
+A community faithful to the Gospel lives values which can be in contradiction to the interests of the unjust society which surrounds it.
+This is why one of the effects of the proclamation of the Good News is the conflict with those who defend the interests of the unjust society.
 Mark gathers together five conflicts which the proclamation of the Good News brought to Jesus.

 • In the year 70, the time when he wrote his Gospel, there were many conflicts in the life of the communities, but they did not always know how to behave before the accusations which they received from the Roman authorities and from the Jewish leaders.
-This series of five conflicts found in Mk 2, 1 to 3, 6 served as a guide to orientate the communities, those of the past as well as those of today.
-Because the conflict is not an incident of the road, even if it forms part of the journey.
+This series of five conflicts found in Mk 2:1 to 3, 6 served as a guide to the communities, those of the past as well as those of today.
+Conflict is not an incident along the road, it forms part of the journey.

 • The following is the outline of the five conflicts which Mark presents in his Gospel:

 3rd conflict: Mk 2:18-22

 Cause of the conflict: